Dharampal Lakra

 Dharampal Lakra is an Indian politician from Delhi.
 In February 2020 he was elected to the Seventh Legislative Assembly of Delhi, representing the Mundka constituency.
-He is a member of the Aam Aadmi Party.
+He was a member of the Aam Aadmi Party (AAP).

 Political career

-Lakra was previously a local office bearer of the INC. He quit INC and joined Aam Aadmi Party (AAP) in 2014.
+Lakra was previously a local office bearer of the Indian National Congress, which he quit and joined the AAP in 2014.

 Personal life

 Lakra is a businessman from Mundka.
 He has described himself as an agriculturalist and a member of the Food Corporation of India.
 In the 2020 legislative assembly election, he was noted as the wealthiest candidate with a declared wealth of Rupees 300 crore.